george0st/qgate-sln-mlrun/README.md

    - Iguazio 3.5.3 (with MLRun 1.4.1)
    - Iguazio 3.5.1 (with MLRun 1.3.0)

-NOTE: Current state, only the last MLRun/Iguazio versions are valid for testing (these tests are without backward compatibility).
+NOTE: Current state, only the last MLRun/Iguazio versions are tested (the backward compatibility is based in MLRun/Iguazio, [see](https://docs.mlrun.org/en/latest/install.html#mlrun-client-backward-compatibility)).

 ## Others
  - **To-Do**, the list of expected/future improvements, [see](./docs/todo_list.md)